laraiyeo/laraiyeo.github.io/README.md

   - Includes all teams from Premier League, La Liga, Bundesliga, Serie A and Ligue 1.
 For UEFA, it includes teams currently in Champions League, Europa League and Europa Conference League
   - See each team's game status
   - Click on a team logo to get a unique URL for OBS
   - For F1: All 10 constructor teams displayed with official 2025 car liveries, team colors, driver lineups, championship positions, and detailed statistics including points, wins, and gap to championship leader.
-F1 does not currently have an obs overlay.
+Full OBS integration with individual team overlays for streaming.

 - **Advanced Team Search**
   - Search for any team across all sports leagues with intelligent autocomplete